Anadea/anadea_blog/content/posts/artificial-intelligence-pandoras-box-or-the-holy-grail/index.md

 ---
+ceoTitle: "Artificial Intelligence: a Pandora's Box or the Holy Grail?"
-title: 'Artificial Intelligence: a Pandora''s Box or the Holy Grail?'
+title: "Artificial Intelligence: a Pandora's Box or the Holy Grail?"
+breadcrumbs: What Is AI and Its Use Cases
+slug: artificial-intelligence-pandoras-box-or-the-holy-grail
+draft: true
-publishDate: '2017-11-10T00:00:00Z'
+publishDate: 2017-11-10T00:00:00Z
-authors: []
+image: wall-e-1872683_1920.jpg
+og_image: wall-e-1872683_1920.jpg
 description: Google, Amazon, Facebook and other tech giants are working on the creation of advanced artificial intelligence systems and their potential application.
 Have you ever been interested in how it is going now in the field of computer science dedicated to artificial intelligence?
 What progress has been made in AI and what are the key issues in artificial intelligence?
-image: wall-e-1872683_1920.jpg
-og_image: wall-e-1872683_1920.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors: []
 categories:
   - business
   - machine-learning
+industries: []
 ---
 Google, Amazon, Facebook and other tech giants are working on the creation of advanced artificial intelligence systems and their potential application.
 Have you ever been interested in how it is going now in the field of computer science dedicated to artificial intelligence?
 What progress has been made in AI and what are the key issues in artificial intelligence?